enatsek/ISPMailInstall/README.md

 - Web based free SSL encrytpted spam management
 - Support for Thunderbird and many other mail clients.
 - All Open Source components.
-- rspamd requires a licence if you host commercial mail or filter more than 500.000 emails a day.
-Other that that all the software is free (as in the free beer).

 Everything in the tutorial is applied except following 3:
 - Blocking Malware: I decided to skip it because imho it needs a little bit too much resources.